OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 ##### Running Docker

 * Start Docker with: `sudo service docker start`
-* Add permissions to your userto pull and run container images: `sudo usermod -a -G docker ec2-user`
+* Add permissions to your user to pull and run container images: `sudo usermod -a -G docker ec2-user`
-* Logout and relogin.
+* Logout and re-login.

 ##### Running the Metasploit Image